Confederate artworks in the United States Capitol

-There are several works of art in the United States Capitol honoring former leaders of the Confederate States of America and generals in the Confederate States Army, including eight statues in the National Statuary Hall Collection, busts and portraits.
+There are several works of art in the United States Capitol honoring former leaders of the Confederate States of America and generals in the Confederate States Army, including six statues in the National Statuary Hall Collection, busts and portraits.

 These include the President of the Confederacy, Jefferson Davis, the Vice President, Alexander H. Stephens, and former U.S. President John Tyler, who sided with the Confederate cause and negotiated the terms for Virginia's entry into the Confederate States of America.

 National Statuary Hall Collection

-In the National Statuary Hall Collection in the United States Capitol, each state has provided statues of two citizens that the state wants to honor.
-The following Confederate figures are among them, many in Confederate Army uniforms.
-Dates reflect when the statue was given to the collection:
+In the National Statuary Hall Collection, housed inside the United States Capitol, each state has provided statues of two citizens that the state wants to honor.
+Six Confederate figures are among them as of September 2024.
+The dates listed below reflect when each statue was given to the collection: